How Courts Work

 Inside The Court

 - A bailiff or marshal.
-Most courtrooms have a bailiff or marshal in charge of security in the court.
+Responsible for security in the court.

 - A court reporter.
 Many courtrooms have a court reporter who writes down, word for word, what is said during the proceedings.
 People can ask for a copy of this official record, called the "transcript," but they usually have to pay for it.
 Small claims and some other courtrooms do not have court reporters so there is no transcript of the hearing.